 Here's what you need to know about these creatures and how to keep yourself safe from ticks:

-As the U.S. Centers for Disease Control and Prevention reported, these animals are notorious for harboring Lyme disease, a dangerous type of infection.
+As the U.S. Centers for Disease Control and Prevention reported, these animals are notorious for harboring bacteria causing Lyme disease, a dangerous type of infection.
 There are many other harmful pathogens and bacteria that can live inside of the bugs, and because ticks feed directly on a host creature's blood, it's very easy for infection to spread.

 Ticks are usually found in long grass or brush.
 This offers cover from birds and other predators, but also gives the bugs an opportunity to latch on to passing animals.
 Unlike fleas, ticks crawl right onto a host, and tall grass or branches give ticks better access.